-Section 8.
-Special Sessions.
+Section VIII: Special Sessions

-A. The council must meet within one week after a petition has been presented for considerations.
+- A. The council must meet within one week after a petition has been presented for considerations. - B. All council meetings are open hearings unless otherwise petitioned by accused.

+Section IX: The Oath

-- B. All council meetings are open hearings unless otherwise petitioned by accused. - Section 9.
-The Oath.
-Each Judicial member shall repeat the following oath prior to assuming office:
+Each Senate member shall repeat the following oath, administered by the Student Government Association President, prior to assuming office: